 Gone are the days of a technical process expert single-handedly creating and distributing procedure manuals to the workforce.
 That approach does nothing to create a culture that values processes or contributes to their success.

 By drawing from the people who use the processes day-to-day, processes will be more robust, more useful, and will result in a higher degree of buy-in.

 As the experts on what really happens day-to-day engaged teams that get involved in the process conversation build better processes.

-The right tools for effective business process management
+Do you have the right tools for effective business process management?

 Creating an environment that enables and encourages collaboration requires commitment and the right tools.
 Visio and Word can’t support the kind of interaction that really engages end process users, nor can they track the evolution of a process effectively through the continuous improvement cycle.
 While procedure manuals can provide documentation of a moment in time process, they get in the way of teams iterating on that model for themselves in conversation with key stakeholders.